-USB Port(s) USB port and location Purpose Left side panel - 1 Host port User retrieves print ready files from Flash Media or stores scanned files on Flash Media.
+USB port and location Purpose Front panel - 1 Host port User retrieves print ready files from Flash Media or stores scanned files on Flash Media.
 Physical security of this information is the responsibility of the user or operator.
 User retrieves print ready files from Flash Media or stores scanned files on Flash Media.
 Physical security of this information is the responsibility of the user or operator.
 Rear panel - 2 Host ports Optional security devices, such as a CAC reader, communicate with the machine via this port.
 No job data is transmitted across this interface when an optional security device is connected.
 User PC direct connection for printing, Xerox Customer Service Engineer PWS connection for problem diagnosis.
 Rear panel - 1 Target port The optional Copy Assistant kit communicates with the machine via this port.
 No job data is transmitted across this interface.

-Additional Information A number of devices can be connected to the 3 USB Host ports.
-Once information has been copied (either as a back-up data set or as a transfer medium, physical security of this information is the responsibility of the user or operator.)
+data set or as a transfer medium, physical security of this information is the responsibility of the user or operator.)